jdrizin/saiks-artocarpus/README.md

 # SAIKS
-see README.original for more information about SAIKS
+see README.SAIKS for more information about SAIKS

 the artocarpus SAIKS setup.